 Invite peers who are interested in building an affirming LGBTQ+ space.
 Check with existing clubs for students who might have an interest.
 Social media is a great way to reach out to potential members!
-Also, if your school has a newsletter or school-wide announcements, you can ask to share information about the GSA there.
+Also, if your school has a newsletter or school-wide announcements, you can ask for information about the GSA to be shared there.
 For more ideas, check out our tips for finding new GSA members.